DiVasques/gamiacad-web/README.md

 ## Development:
 - LeftHook
-  - Before commiting any changes, LeftHook must be installed and activated
+  - Before committing any changes, LeftHook must be installed and activated
   - Use `npm install -g lefthook --save-dev` to install
   - Then execute `lefthook install` to activate it using the `lefthook.yml` configurations